nagydani/seedling/seed/README.md

  * `c,` (pronounced *"see-comma"*) allocates one byte on the heap and writes the least significant 8 bits of the cell from the data stack to the newly allocated place.
+ * `s,` (pronounces *"ess-comma"*) adds a zero-terminated string referenced on the top of the stack to the heap, allocating the corresponding space.
+Note that the trailing zero itself is not added to the heap.
  * `allot` allocates the number of bytes on heap given by the cell popped off the stack.
  * `here` puts the reference to the next byte to be allocated